Randomized gradient-free methods in convex optimization: Randomized gradient approximation. Smooth case

 \subsection{Gradient-free randomized methods.
 Smooth case}

-In Sections~\ref{sec:coord} and \ref{sec:l2}, we describe\dd{d} the ways that \dd{make it possible} to improve oracle complexity (\pd{but worsen the} iteration complexity at the same time). \pd{But, these approaches make use of the} partial derivatives oracle. \pd{These results can be naturally generalized to the setting of the zeroth-oracle inexact oracle by the following modification of example \eqref{eq:l2_rand}:}
+In Sections~\ref{sec:coord} and \ref{sec:l2}, the ways that \dd{make it possible} to improve oracle complexity (\pd{but worsen the} iteration complexity at the same time) \gea{are described}. \pd{But, these approaches make use of the} partial derivatives oracle. \pd{These results can be naturally generalized to the setting of the zeroth-oracle inexact oracle by the following modification of example \eqref{eq:l2_rand}:}

-If $f$ has Lipschitz $n$-th order derivatives, the <<kernel-based>> approximation from \cite{polyak1990optimal,bach2016highly,bubeck2017kernel,akhavan2020exploiting,novitskii2022improved} \pd{can be used} to avoid $n$-th order finite-difference schemes:
+If $f$ has Lipschitz $n$-th order derivatives, the <<kernel-based>> approximation from \cite{polyak1990optimal,bach2016highly,bubeck2017kernel,akhavan2020exploiting,novitskii2022improved,lobanov2023highly,lobanov2023black} \pd{can be used} to avoid $n$-th order finite-difference schemes:

 where $\kappa$ is uniformly distributed in $[-1,1]$, $e$ is uniformly distributed in $S^d_2(1)$, $\kappa$ and $e$ are independent, $K_p(\kappa)$ is a kernel function that satisfies $\E[K_n(\kappa)] = 0, \, \E[\kappa K_n(\kappa)] = 1, \, \E [\kappa^j K_n(\kappa)] = 0,\, j=2, \dots, n, \, \E\left[ |\kappa|^{n+1}|K_n(\kappa)|\right] < \infty$.
 For example,